GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/04.631-640/09.The-Homeland!/docs.md

 ---
+title: |
-title: 639.
-The Homeland!
+    639. The Homeland! - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 639.
+The Homeland!.
+The homeland!
+O the homeland!
+The land of the free born!
+There's no night in the homeland, But aye the fadeless morn; I'm sighing for homeland, My heart is aching here; There is no pain in the homeland To which I'm drawing near; There is no pain in the homeland To which I'm drawing near.
+    keywords:  |
-    keywords: Church Hymnal, The Homeland!, The homeland!
-O the homeland!,
+        Church Hymnal 1941, adventhymnals, advent hymnals, The Homeland!, The homeland!
+O the homeland!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 639. THE HOMELAND!
+####  Church Hymnal 1941,

 ```txt
 1.